sritaj/TestCafe_UIAutomation/README.md

 ### Issues with Running Tests in Docker

-Tests are not running in chrome,firefox browser in Docker container -> In Docker container, use the `chrome:headless` or `firefox:headless` version
+1. Tests are not running in chrome,firefox browser in Docker container -> In Docker container, use the `chrome:headless` or `firefox:headless` version
+2. Test-output is not getting copied to Local system -> Check Volume Mappings in Docker compose file as per the Local Environment
+3. Running Docker Image in Interactive Mode -> Comment out Entrypoint with # in Docker file, build the docker image and use the command `docker run -it <imagename>`